frogDoesTech/frogdoestech.github.io/_posts/2025-01-27-how-to-jekyll.markdown

 Jekyll has a bunch of other possibilities.
 If you look into the `_config.yml` file, you will see that the default theme for your site is `minima`.
 But there are other themes you can apply to your site.

 You can also override the theme layout and styles to create your own custom (or semi-custom) theme.
+There is definitely more to explore so I recommend reading through some [Jekyll documentation](https://jekyllrb.com/docs/) on ideas how you can upgrade your site.

 All of that is outside of the scope of this article.
 I may create an article in the future going into more Jekyll customization.